-Many static analyzers that target mainstream programming languages deliberately make unsound assumptions in order to increase automation, improve performance, and reduce the number of false positives and the annotation overhead for the programmer [36].
-Examples of such analyzers are HAVOC [3], Spec# [6], and ESC/Java [24].
+Many static analyzers for mainstream languages such as HAVOC [3], Spec# [6], and ESC/Java [24] deliberately make unsound assumptions to increase automation, improve performance, and reduce the number of false positives and the annotation overhead for the programmer [36].
 Our technique can effectively complement these analyzers by DSE.

 Integration of static analysis and testing.
 Various approaches combine static analysis and automatic test case generation to determine whether an error reported by the static analysis is spurious and to reduce the search space for the test case generator.
-For example, Check 'n' Crash [16] is an automated defect detection tool that integrates the unsound ESC/Java static checker with the JCrasher [15] test case generator.
-Check 'n' Crash was later integrated with Daikon [21] in the DSD-Crasher tool [17].
+For example, Check 'n' Crash [17] is an automated defect detection tool that integrates the unsound ESC/Java static checker with the JCrasher [16] test case generator.
+Check 'n' Crash was later integrated with Daikon [21] in the DSD-Crasher tool [18].
 Similarly, DyTa [25] integrates Clousot with Pex.
 Like our work, all of these approaches use results from the static analysis to guide test case generation toward the errors reported by the static analysis and to prune parts of the search space during testing.
 However, in contrast to our work, they ignore the unsoundness of the static analysis: each assertion for which the static analysis does not report an error is considered soundly verified, even if the analysis makes unsound assumptions.
 Consequently, these approaches may prune unverified executions, whereas our technique retains all executions that are not fully verified and, therefore, may reveal errors missed by the unsound static analysis.

-The SANTE tool [10] uses a sound value analysis (in combination with program slicing) to prune those execution paths that do not lead to unverified assertions.
+SANTE [10] uses a sound value analysis (in combination with program slicing) to prune those execution paths that do not lead to unverified assertions.
 In contrast, our work supports the common case that a static analysis is unsound.

 Several analyses combine over- and under-approximations of the set of program executions.
-Counterexample-guided abstraction refinement (CEGAR) [13] exploits the abstract counterexample trace of a failing proof attempt to suggest a concrete trace that might reveal a real error.
+Counterexample-guided abstraction refinement (CEGAR) [14] exploits the abstract counterexample trace of a failing proof attempt to suggest a concrete trace that might reveal a real error.
 If, however, the abstract trace refers to a spurious error, the abstraction is refined in such a way that subsequent verification attempts will not reproduce the infeasible abstract trace.
 YOGI [29, 37] switches between static analysis and DSE both to prove properties and find bugs, without reporting false positives.
 Specifically, YOGI uses two different abstract domains, one (not-)may abstraction for proving a property and one must abstraction for disproving a property.
 The two abstractions are used simultaneously, communicate with each other, and refine each other for either finding a proof or a bug.
 To obtain an over-approximation of the set of program executions, these approaches rely on a sound analysis.
-In contrast, our work supports the common case that a static analysis is unsound, that is, neither over- nor under-approximates the set of program executions (in other words, the analysis may have both false positives and false negatives).
-Soundlyverified executions and executions for which the analysis reports an error are handled similarly to work based on overapproximations: we prune soundly-verified executions during test case generation, and use an under-approximation (testing) to find bugs and identify spurious errors among the executions for which the analysis reports an error.
+In contrast, our work supports the common case that a static analysis is unsound, that is, neither over- nor under-approximates the set of program executions (the analysis may have both false positives and false negatives).
+Soundly-verified executions and executions for which the analysis reports an error are handled similarly to work based on over-approximations: we prune soundly-verified executions during test case generation, and use an under-approximation (testing) to find bugs and identify spurious errors among the executions for which the analysis reports an error.
 The novelty of our work is that we also handle executions that are verified unsoundly, that is, under unsound assumptions.
 Our annotations make these assumptions explicit (in other words, they express which executions one would have to add to the set of analyzed executions for it to become a sound over-approximation).
 These executions are then targeted by an under-approximation.